azikkw/SolTube-VideoHostingService/README.md

 #### 3. Installing libraries and modules for the front-side
 Since the front-side of the project goes without the necessary libraries and modules, you will need to install them.

-First you have to enter the front-side folder

-To do this, you need to enter the following command:
+First you have to enter the front-side folder.
+After that, you need to enter the following command:

       npm install

-After that, your front-side directory will be replenished with the following folders:
+As a result, your front-side directory will be replenished with the following folders:

       .angular/
       node_modules/            folder with all necessary libraries